Tag: blogging

 10 Years of Blogging

 According to a notification I just received, today is my 10-year anniversary on WordPress.
 Originally, this was little more than a webpage introducing me as an aspiring PhD candidate.
-At the time it was generally believed that having an online presence was a good thing, and I thought it might impress the admissions boards at…
+At the time, there was some consensus that having an online presence was a good thing, and I thought it might impress the admissions boards at…

 2015 in Review